extraes/BW-Chaos/README.md

 - enableRemoteVoting: Enables taking votes from Discord/Twitch.

+- showWristUI: Determines whether or not the list of previous effects and voting timer should appear on your wrist.

 - showCandidatesOnScreen: Shows the candidate effects on screen, with the numbers that need to be voted for each one.

 - sendCandidatesInChannel: Only available to Discord remote voting.
 It will send a list of the effects that users can vote for into the specified channel.